huggingface/transformers/docs/source/model_doc/tapas.rst

   sequences without running out of embeddings.
 This is reflected in the ``reset_position_index_per_cell`` parameter of :class:`~transformers.TapasConfig`, which is set to ``True`` by default.
 The latest versions of the models available in the `model hub <https://huggingface.co/models?search=tapas>`_ all use relative position embeddings.
-You can still use the ones with absolute position embeddings by passing in a certain version when calling the `.from_pretrained` method as explained in the model cards.
+You can still use the ones with absolute position embeddings by passing in a certain version when calling the ``.from_pretrained()`` method as explained in the model cards.
 Note that it's usually advised to pad the inputs on the right rather than the left.
 - TAPAS is based on BERT, so ``TAPAS-base`` for example corresponds to a ``BERT-base`` architecture.
 Of course, TAPAS-large will result in the best performance (the results reported in the paper are from TAPAS-large).
-Metrics of the various sized models are shown on the `original Github repository <https://github.com/google-research/tapas>`_.
+Results of the various sized models are shown on the `original Github repository <https://github.com/google-research/tapas>`_.
 - TAPAS has checkpoints fine-tuned on SQA, which are capable of answering questions related to a table in a conversational set-up.
 This means that you can ask follow-up questions such as "what is his age?" related to the previous question.
-Note that the forward pass of TAPAS is a bit different in case of a conversational set-up: in that case, you have to feed every training example one by one to the model, such that the `prev_labels` token type ids can be overwritten by the predicted `label_ids` of the model to the previous question.
+Note that the forward pass of TAPAS is a bit different in case of a conversational set-up: in that case, you have to feed every table-question pair one by one to the model, such that the `prev_labels` token type ids can be overwritten by the predicted `labels` of the model to the previous question.
 See "Usage" section for more info.
 - TAPAS is similar to BERT and therefore relies on the masked language modeling (MLM) objective.
 It is therefore efficient at predicting masked tokens and at NLU in general, but is not optimal for text generation.
 Models trained with a causal language modeling (CLM) objective are better in that regard.